 The Best Personal Finance and Investment Magazines

-Because there are so many finance magazines on the market, selecting the right ones to read regularly may seem daunting.
-I have compiled a short list that will get you headed in the right direction on your path to mastering the basics of investing and personal finance.
+Since there are so many finance magazines on the market, selecting the right ones to read regularly may seem daunting.
+We have compiled a shortlist that will get you headed in the right direction on your path to mastering the basics of investing and personal finance.
 Spend a few hours per month and you'll pick up knowledge at a fast pace.
 Browse through the selection below and find one that fits your reading style.

 The Best Finance Magazines That Cover Personal Finance

 Kiplinger: Kiplinger offers some of the best practical, no-nonsense and objective personal financial advice you can find.
 For example, they pick their top 25 mutual funds every year, and at the end of the year, they objectively compare their picks to an equivalent portfolio of index funds and publish the results, which often show that the index funds outperform.
 Kiplinger offers monthly magazine subscriptions broken into specific topics as well as the "Kiplinger Letter" and the "Kiplinger Tax Letter" which come out weekly.

 They also have the "Kiplinger Retirement Report".